If you want to swim with your smartwatch, you'll need to look for a 5ATM or IP68 rating.

 - IPX9 = Protected against high-pressure and temperature water jets

-Example: The Samsung Galaxy Watch 6 and Galaxy Watch 5 Pro both feature an IP68 rating, meaning they are protected completely against dust while also offering protection against continuous immersion in water.
+Example: The Samsung Galaxy Watch 7 features an IP68 rating, meaning it is completely protected against dust and continuous immersion in water.

 Swim-proof smartwatches: What to look for

-So you’ve seen a smartwatch or wearable you like with a 3ATM rating, which means it should be able to join you in watery depths of 30m – and it should certainly be good for splashing around on the surface of the pool right?
+So you’ve seen a smartwatch or wearable you like with a 3ATM rating, which means it should be able to join you in watery depths of 30m – and it should certainly be suitable for splashing around on the pool’s surface, right?
 Wrong.

-Firstly, remember that these are simply lab estimates of the kind of water pressure the device can deal with, and, secondly, the correct ATM rating should be paired up with an equally appropriate IP rating.
+Firstly, remember that these are simply lab estimates of the kind of water pressure the device can handle.
+Secondly, the correct ATM rating should be paired with an equally appropriate IP rating.

 Essentially, there’s no real point in owning a device capable of 3ATM if, for example, it’s only received an IPX4 rating.

-In theory, such a combination should mean a device should be safe for swimming or snorkeling, though different manufacturers may sometimes also state variables relating to time or specific depths that you’ll need to watch out for.
+Theoretically, such a combination should mean a device should be safe for swimming or snorkeling.
+However, different manufacturers may sometimes also state variables relating to time or specific depths that you’ll need to watch out for.

 If you only see an ATM rating – as we mentioned earlier, there’s now a trend of brands listing just one – this is because it’s assumed one rating is enough to figure out whether it’s swim-proof.

-The Garmin Fenix 7 listing, for example, shows off a 10ATM rating but doesn’t specifically highlight any dust or water ingress protection.
+The Garmin Fenix 8 listing, for example, touts a 10ATM rating but doesn’t specifically highlight dust or water ingress protection.

 In our experience, high 5 ATM ratings have always equated to a device being swim-proof.